Provisional Irish Republican Army: Support from other countries and organisations

-Former MI5 agent Willie Carlin said that one of the main reasons why the IRA Army Council did not attack Scotland during the conflict because doing so would reduce support from Scots and have a negative impact on its fundraising and other activities there.
+Former MI5 agent Willie Carlin said that one of the main reasons why the IRA Army Council did not attack Scotland during the conflict was because doing so would reduce support from Scots and have a negative impact on its fundraising and other activities there.
 Carlin explained that "[t]here were politicians in Scotland, a lot of whom were very sympathetic to the nationalist cause, and even the Sinn Fein cause".
-He also noted that while much of the money was donated by supporters in Glasgow, funds also came from all over the country, from “farmers up there who had family and relatives in Ireland”.
+He also noted that while much of the money was donated by supporters in Glasgow, funds also came from all over the country, from "farmers up there who had family and relatives in Ireland".

 The IRA had links with the Basque separatist group ETA.
 Maria McGuire states the IRA received fifty revolvers from ETA in exchange for explosives training.
 In 1973 the IRA was accused by the Spanish police of providing explosives for the assassination of Spanish prime minister Luis Carrero Blanco in Madrid, and the following year an ETA spokesman told German magazine Der Spiegel they had "very good relations" with the IRA.
 In 1977 a representative of the Basque political party Euskal Iraultzarako Alderdia attended Sinn Féin's 1977 ard fheis, and Ó Brádaigh had a close relationship with Basque separatists, regularly visiting the Basque region between 1977 and 1983.
 The IRA received support from the Palestine Liberation Organization (PLO) in the 1970s, with volunteers attending training camps in the Middle East.
 In 1977 a shipment of arms from the PLO was seized in Antwerp, Belgium.
 The shipment included twenty-nine AK-47 assault rifles, twenty-nine French submachine guns, seven RPG-7 rocket launchers and sixty rocket-propelled grenades, two Bren light machine guns, mortars, grenades and ammunition.
 PLO leader Yasser Arafat distanced himself from the IRA following the assassination of Lord Mountbatten in 1979.